danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 The OAS amount does not count as income when determining GIS.
 However, other sources such as (but not limited to) CPP (Canada Pension Plan), private pension plans, withdrawals from registered retirement accounts, and employment income does.
 </aside>

 The entire file is over 1000 lines long, and as far as I know, there is no publicly accessible API to access this information.
-To make use of this data, I decided on another heuristic approach.
+To make use of this data, I decided on a heuristic.

-I provided ChatGPT with the minimum and maximum income ranges from the CSV, then asked it to divide these into quartiles, and to create four radio button options for income ranges in the form, and an additional radio button for over the maximum range.
+I provided ChatGPT with the minimum and maximum income ranges from the CSV as well as a sampling from roughly around the first quarter, middle, and last quarter.
+I asked ChatGPT to divide these into quartiles, and to create four radio button options for income ranges in the form, and an additional radio button for over the maximum range.
 Here is the markup it added to the form:

 ```htm
 <!-- Annual Income -->